bbsimonbb/qf-vsc-extension/README.md

-# QueryFirst - Frictionless Data Access
+# QueryFirst - Typed Raw SQL for everybody

 The QueryFirst extension for VS Code generates a C# wrapper for your .sql files.
 This is the VS Code version of the nearly-famous [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=bbsimonbb.QueryFirst&ssr=false#overview)

-### Author your SQL in a real environment
+## Author your SQL in a real environment

  Syntax checking- Intellisense for tables and columns - Get familiar with your data

-### A generated C# wrapper
+## A generated C# wrapper

 - Repo, POCO, Interface.
 - Repository pattern - Parameter discovery - Type safety - POCOs generated from your result schema

 - Supports Sql Server, Postgres and MySql
 - Supports all C# project types including .net core.

-**To use QueryFirst, install the extension, then look for the queryfirst tasks in Terminal => Run tasks**
+## To use QueryFirst

+- Install the extension!
+- In your workspace, you will need a qfconfig.json and QfRuntimeConnection class.
+To scaffold these, run tasks `queryfirst: Create a new config file` and `queryfirst: Create new QfRuntimeConnection`.
+In the config file, you need to at least to specify a development datasource.
+QueryFirst will test run your queries against this DB when you tell it, see below.
+In the QfRuntimeConnection class, you must provide the GetConnection()  method that will be called by the generated code at runtime.

+- Now you're set to write queries.
+You can scaffold a QueryFirst query at the root of your workspace with the task `queryfirst: New query`.
+You can also just create a .sql file, remembering to put "QueryFirst" in a comment on the first line. (.sql files without this tag will be ignored)

+- With all this in place, you have 4 options for triggering the generation.
+The handiest (why would you use anything else?) is `queryfirst: Watch workspace`.
+It will whir away in the background, regenerating any query in your workspace whenever it is saved.
+Keep your eye on the terminal output for errors :-)

-### TL;dr
+## TL;dr

 Query-first is a visual studio extension for working intelligently with SQL in C# projects.
 Put your queries in .sql files with "QueryFirst" in a comment on the first line.
-When you build your query (with the tasks provided), Query-first runs your query, retrieves the schema and generates two classes and an interface: a wrapper class with methods Execute(), ExecuteScalar(), ExecuteNonQuery() etc, its corresponding interface, and a POCO encapsulating a line of results.
+When you build your query (with the tasks provided), Query-first runs it (in a sandbox.
+No DB changes are persisted), retrieves the schema and generates two classes and an interface: a wrapper (repository) class with methods Execute(), ExecuteScalar(), ExecuteNonQuery() etc, its corresponding interface, and a POCO encapsulating a line of results.

 **As such, your query stays intact** in its own .sql file.
 It can be edited, validated and test-run "in-situ" with design-time mock inputs and intellisense for your tables and columns.
 In your application code, running your query takes one line of code, and returns a POCO (or an IEnumerable of POCOs, or a List of POCOs) with meaningful parameter and property names, so _enabling intellisense for your input parameters and results_.
 The interface and POCO are directly usable for unit testing.